 “The media covers crime where crime happens.
 If Black communities have higher crime rates, the coverage reflects reality, not bias.”

 Three data points destroy this defense.
-First: Black suspects appear in 51% of New York crime stories but represent only 23% of actual arrests — meaning the overrepresentation is not tracking reality, it is manufacturing a distortion more than twice as large as the data supports (Color of Change, 2017).
-Second: majority-Black counties with median incomes above $90,000 and homeownership above 62% exist within twenty minutes of major newsrooms and receive zero prime-time features (Census Bureau, ACS).
+First — Black suspects appear in 51% of New York crime stories but represent only 23% of actual arrests.
+The overrepresentation is not tracking reality.
+It is manufacturing a distortion more than twice as large as the data supports (Color of Change, 2017).
+Second — Majority-Black counties with median incomes above $90,000 and homeownership above 62% exist within twenty minutes of major newsrooms and receive zero prime-time features (Census Bureau, ACS).
 If coverage tracked reality, the cameras would visit success as often as suffering.
 They do not.
-Third: the coverage ratio of Black criminality to Black normalcy is not proportionate to the ratio in lived experience.
+Third — The coverage ratio of Black criminality to Black normalcy is not proportionate to the ratio in lived experience.
 The majority of Black Americans are law-abiding, employed, and housed — but the majority of media images of Black Americans are none of those things.
 The gap is the bias.

 Oscar-Nominated Black Films by Theme (2009–2023)